Stopovers and “Multiple Hats”

 I wasn’t treated professionally.

-(If ever those people would come across this article, they are free to refute what I wrote here.
+(If those people would come across this article, they are free to refute what I wrote here.
 My colleagues and friends in that city college could attest to the lack of professionalism of those people.)

-From that city college, I became the principal of a basic education institution ran by Pakistanis who own a network of schools in their country and some parts of Asia.
+From that city college, I became the principal of a basic education institution run by Pakistanis who own a network of schools in their country and some parts of Asia.
 That school gave me the highest salary I had in the Philippines.
-They were about to send me also to Pakistan at that time for the training of their school heads.
+They were also about to send me to Pakistan at that time to train their school heads.
 It would have been all-expense paid.
 I declined because we were preparing for the FAPE re-accreditation.
-I was familiar with the accreditation system for tertiary institutions but I never had an experience doing it for a basic education institution.
+I was familiar with the accreditation system for tertiary institutions, but I never had experience doing it for a basic education institution.
 I figured I could not afford to be out of the country for a month.
-I needed to spend those times for the paperwork and legwork for the re-accreditation and for studying the accreditation policies of FAPE, DEPED guidelines, and the school system that my Pakistani employers wanted to implement.
+I needed to spend those time on the paperwork and legwork for the re-accreditation and for studying the accreditation policies of FAPE, DEPED guidelines, and the school system that my Pakistani employers wanted to implement.
 It was something new for me.

 We passed the FAPE re-accreditation.

 What my unfortunate experiences in that city college and the amount of work and adjustment I had to do in my new role as principal, particularly at that time that we needed to pass the FAPE re-accreditation, did was make me experience BURNOUT.
 Those two years were emotionally and physically draining.
-It did not help that it came at a time that I was also having a serious “personal problem.”
+It did not help that it came at a time when I was also having a serious “personal problem.”

-Suddenly, I began to dislike my work as school administrator.
+Suddenly, I began to dislike my work as a school administrator.
 I just wanted to teach… to write.
-I no longer wanted to do any administrative and supervisory works.
+I no longer wanted to do any administrative and supervisory work.

 I needed a break… a change in environment.

-I pursued seriously my application as ESL teacher abroad at the turn of 2013.
+I pursued seriously my application as an ESL teacher abroad at the turn of 2013.

 My dear God listened to my prayers.

-On March 2, 2013, an Asiana Airline plane brought me to South Korea to have the fresh start I badly needed.
+On March 2, 2013, an Asian Airline plane brought me to South Korea for the fresh start I needed.
 I had a reboot of my career as a teacher.